|

 Australian Stud Book is a founding member of the

-International Stud Book Committee, comprising nine
+International Stud Book Committee, comprising nine world

-expedite the international movement of horses.
-Many
+international movement of horses.
+Many Australian Stud Book

-by some or all ISBC members, and other stud book
+initiatives have been adopted by some or all ISBC members,

 Emirateslink